ntnhut/LeetSolve/docs/source/Binary_Search/378_Kth_Smallest_Element_in_a_Sorted_Matrix_int.md

 * Could you solve the problem with a constant memory (i.e., `O(1)` memory complexity)?
 * Could you solve the problem in `O(n)` time complexity?
 The solution may be too advanced for an interview but you may find reading [this paper](http://www.cse.yorku.ca/~andy/pubs/X+Y.pdf) fun.

-## Solution 1: Transform the 2-D matrix into an 1-D vector then sort
+## Solution 1: Transform the 2-D matrix into a 1-D vector then sort

 You can implement exactly what Example 1 has explained.